-An eclectic blend of traditional and modern, Kyoto was the capital city of Japan for a thousand years.
+An eclectic blend of classic and contemporary, Kyoto was the capital of Japan for a thousand years.
 The subsequent rise of the Tokugawa shogunate ultimately saw the seat of government being transferred to Edo in 1608.
-However, Kyoto remained as the formal capital until Edo was renamed Tokyo in 1868.
+However, Kyoto would remain the formal capital until 1868 when Edo was reborn as Tokyo.

-Over the centuries, the city has been an unfortunate victim to a spate of fires and wars. however, due to its exceptional historic value, Kyoto was excluded from the list of target cities for the atomic bomb in World War II, escaping further destruction.
+Over the centuries, this historical city has been the unfortunate victim of a spate of fires and wars.
+However, due to its exceptional historic value, it was excluded from the list of target cities for the atomic bomb in World War II, thus escaping further destruction.
 Consequently, countless temples, shrines and other cherished structures still survive in the city today.

-Renowned for its numerous Zen gardens, mysterious Buddhist temples, colourful Shinto shrines and traditional teahouses.
-Historical temples are the main draw here and in total, over 1600 temples can be found in the prefecture.
-Unless you're Speedy Gonzalez or Billy Whizz, you'll need to prioritise temple viewing.
+Kyoto is renowned for its colourful Shinto shrines, numerous Zen gardens, mysterious Buddhist temples and traditional teahouses.
+Historical temples are the main attraction.
+In total, over 1600 temples can be found in the prefecture.
+Unless you're Speedy Gonzalez or Billy Whizz, you'll need to prioritise your temple viewing.
 The most popular are Kifune Shrine, Kinkakuji Temple, Fushimi Inari Taisha Shrine, Yasaka-Jinja Pagoda and Kiyomizudera Temple.

-Arriving in the city for the first time can be a confusing and disappointing experience.
+Upon arrival, the city can be a confusing and disappointing experience.
 Visitors expecting a place of timeless elegance and peace, instead find a modern city of traffic-clogged streets and concrete block buildings.
 You'll be forgiven for thinking: Where’s Kyoto?

 This is Kyoto!...An eclectic blend of contemporary and traditional Japan.

-The station's large main hall with its exposed steel beamed roof, called the Matrix, is meant to reflect both the structure of the station and the grid-like layout of the historic city's street network.
+The station's large main hall with its exposed steel beamed roof, called the Matrix, is meant to reflect both the structure of the station and the grid-like layout of Kyoto's street network.

-Bear in mind Kyoto can be very touristic and depending on the time of year it can be a frustrating experience when you're looking for that perfect shot.
+Bear in mind Kyoto can be very touristic.
+Depending on the time of year it can be a frustrating experience looking for that perfect shot.
 After taking in any number of the shrines mentioned above, at some point, temple weariness will set in.
 An antidote can be found at such sights as the Geisha district of Gion and the traditional streets of Ninenzaka and Sannenzaka.

 Additionally, Pontocho alley is an atmospheric tight squeeze of an alleyway packed full of teahouses, izakayas and quaint little bars.
-This area also spans outwards into the lanes beyond.
+This area also spreads outwards into the lanes beyond.

-Also high up on the tourist trail is the bamboo forest in Arashiyama, northwest of central Kyoto.
-However, personally I found it to be overrated and would suggest instead seeking out the rock garden at Ryoanji temple.
+High up on the tourist trail is the bamboo forest in Arashiyama, northwest of central Kyoto.
+Personally, I'd give it a miss and instead head out to the rock garden at Ryoanji temple.

 Kyoto prefecture is set amongst picture-perfect surroundings.
-Close by and to the east is Lake Biwa.
-In the south of the prefecture, you'll find the idyllic tea plantations of Wazuka.
+Not too far out to the east is the vast Lake Biwa.
+While to the south are the idyllic tea plantations of Wazuka.
 Furthermore, Mount Hei can be found in the mountainous north.
 And guess what?...
 There are temples out there too.

 All in all, there's enough in Kyoto to keep a picture maker busier than a two-fingered local with a serious case of the twitches trying to eat a fried egg with chopsticks.